Access the database

 The banking authorisation file (formal submission) must be addressed to the CSSF in hard copy and in electronic format.
 For banks authorised by the ECB, the application file should preferably be drafted in English.

 Except for third-country branches, the CSSF notifies the reception of the application file to the ECB.
 The application for authorisation will be assessed by the CSSF and the ECB, verifying that the applicant complies with all the authorisation requirements.
 If the CSSF considers that the application file meets all the requirements, it provides a draft proposal to the ECB to grant the banking authorisation to the applicant.
 The Supervisory Board of the ECB submits the draft proposal to the Governing Council of the ECB for adoption.
-The authorisation is granted by the ECB and notified by the CSSF.
+The authorisation is granted by the ECB and notified by the CSSF to the applicant.